And this RUTTE pretends he doesn't know the guy!? what a MORON! https://t.co/1TEs793RTc

 Law.
 John.
 Money and Trade Considered.

 This book embodies Law's scheme for the establishment of a State Bank which was to issue paper money.
 Law's ideas, rejected by the Scottish Parliament, found acceptance in France.
 Law, the founder of the Mississippi Scheme to develop Louisiana, a company that gradually gained the whole of the overseas trade of France, was appointed controller-general of French finance.
 The Mississippi Company at first enjoyed a sensational boom, but in 1720 suffered an equally sensational collapse.
 Discredited, Law left France, declined an invitation from St. Petersburg to administer the finances of Russia, and for a time took refuge in England.
 He died in comparative poverty in Venice in 1729.

 John Law was born in Edinburgh, Scotland in 1671.
 His father was a goldsmith who lent money on the side.
 Law learned the principles of banking in the family business.
 After killing someone in a duel and being convicted of murder, Law escaped from prison and left England to drift around the continent.
 His mathematical mind allowed him to earn substantial money with gambling and he studied the intricacies of high finance in Venice, Genoa, and Amsterdam.
 In 1715 Law moved to Paris where he found a friend in the Duke of Orleans, the regent of the young king Louis XV.

 Around 1715 France was bankrupted by wars.
 It had repudiated part of its debt, forced a reduction in interest payments, and was in arrears on debt service.
 High taxes depressed economic activity.

 When Mississippi Company share prices began to fall, the regent stepped up his use of force.
 He confiscated old gold and silver coins in late 1719.
 A month later, a decree was passed authorizing the search of all homes for concealed coins.
-A week after that, banknotes were decreed the official currency throughout the kingdom.
+A week after that, banknotes were decreed as the official currency throughout the kingdom.

 Those who informed their neighbors were rewarded.
 "They excited, encouraged, paid informers," writes Davis.
 "Valets betrayed their masters.
 Citizen spied upon the citizen."